 Visiting

 There is no direct vehicle access to the castle.
-Visitors, including those arriving by tour bus, have to walk from Tintagel village centre, though a shuttle car is available for a fee, taking visitors between the visitor centre near the shore to the village.
-If you need the shuttle car to get around then you probably won't enjoy visiting the castle itself, for there is a lot of climbing involved!
+Visitors, including those arriving by tour bus, have to walk from Tintagel village centre, though a shuttle car is available for a fee, taking visitors between the visitor centre to the village and vice versa.

-It really is worth the exercise, though; seldom have I seen a more spectacular location, though on a windy day the island section of the castle can feel a desolate place, it really is exhilarating to explore the ruins.
+Visiting Tintagel Castle is an experience you won't soon forget; the setting is utterly superb.
+Seldom have I seen a more spectacular location, and though on a windy day the island section of the castle can feel a desolate place, it really is exhilarating to explore the ruins.

 About Tintagel